Astride08/alx-pre_course/README.md

-this is my very first project as a student at alx
+This is my very first project as a student at alx